preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 ************************************************
 (#107044)

 It is now possible to set the sorting of columns in the mega menu to use the same sorting as shown in Managed Content.
-Simply turn of the "Enable auto arrange columns" to enable custom sorting.
+Simply turn off the "Enable auto arrange columns" to enable custom sorting.

 .. image:: cross-site-mega-menu.png